thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Points of Divergence.md

   history.
 * Magic users *are not human.*  Just like a hippogriff is a blend of the incompatible horse and eagle that is not fully one nor the other, the person who can use magic is a nephil, not a human.
-See [Appendix H][ah]
+See [Inheritance] and [Appendix H][ah]
-* Note that in describing the nephilim in [Appendix H][ah], I hit on some other differences.
-I have gone back and forth about trying to combine the two pages, hence the out of order lettering.
-Duplicating information would be the worst of both worlds.
+* Note that in describing the nephilim in  the above two appendices, I struggled with what to put where, and thus also hit on some other differences.
+I have done my best to avoid duplicative information across the appendices.

 #### Things differing for those familiar with _[Many Waters][MW]_